jonnonz1/nz-statute-book/acts/public/2001/health-and-disability-services-safety-act-2001.md

 (1) An authorised person may not under section 42(1)(a) enter any place that is a dwellinghouse, except— (a) with the consent of an occupier; or
   (b) pursuant to a search warrant under this section.
-(2) A District Court Judge, a Justice, or a Court Registrar who is not a member of the police, may, on a written application made on oath by an authorised person, issue a search warrant in respect of a dwellinghouse, if satisfied that there are reasonable grounds to believe that health care services are being provided in the dwellinghouse (or in another place that cannot reasonably be entered except through the dwellinghouse), and that—
+(2) A District Court Judge, a Justice, or a court Registrar who is not a constable, may, on a written application made on oath by an authorised person, issue a search warrant in respect of a dwellinghouse, if satisfied that there are reasonable grounds to believe that health care services are being provided in the dwellinghouse (or in another place that cannot reasonably be entered except through the dwellinghouse), and that—
   (a) they are being provided otherwise than in compliance with section 9; or (b) they are being provided in an unsafe or insanitary manner; or (c) the dwellinghouse is (or the other place is) unsafe or insanitary.
-(3) The warrant must be in the form in Schedule 1, and may be issued unconditionally or subject to conditions.
+(3) The warrant must be in the form of Schedule 1, and may be issued unconditionally or subject to conditions.

 ### 45 Warrant to be produced
 An authorised person executing a search warrant in respect of any premises must produce it on initial entry, and if asked by an occupier, at any time afterwards.